 What Are the Education Requirements to Become a Graphic Artist?

 Becoming a graphic artist typically requires earning a bachelor's degree and developing a strong portfolio you can show potential employers.
 Read on to learn more about the educational requirements for this career.
-Schools offering Graphic Design degrees can also be found in these popular choices.

 Graphic artists, or graphic designers, create and develop visual creations.
-They can convey messages about particular products or advertisements through the use of images, type and color.
+They can convey messages about particular products or advertisements through the use of images, type, and color.
 These graphic designs can be used to sell products, services or company brands, and the work that you complete might be placed in magazines and brochures or shown on the Internet.
 To properly carry out your tasks, you must be skilled in both traditional art and digital art production.

 Important Facts About This Occupation